Mackmiller/Capstone/README.md

 A data-driven story that explores the trends and patterns of classic music used in movie soundtracks.

-Data scraped in October 2019 from [Naxos Music Library](https://t.me/thecvdbot) using this Python script: [Naxos Python Script](https://www.naxos.com/musicinmovies.asp)

-Data is derived from Naxos resources and IMDB.

 ## Data

 - Data scraped in October 2019 from [Naxos Music Library](https://t.me/thecvdbot) using this Python script: [Naxos Python Script](https://www.naxos.com/musicinmovies.asp)